octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - the storage is used and updated in an entrypoint

-# Smart Contract development : Buy ticket entrypoint
+# Smart Contract development: Buy ticket entrypoint
 > LIGO prerequisites in this part: you will learn how to use collections with this second entrypoint.
 > It will also be the opportunity for you to use again functions and performs checks